HabibPayenda/StoreLandingPage/README.md

 # Store

-This project is about to give us a handle as a student on how to make interactive a web site.
+This is a landing page of a store where users can look for the products that the store provides, if they want to buy a product they can comunicate through whatsUp with the store and order a product.

 ## Built With